← Back

 Cons of Time Machine

-Time Machine is quite slow, hard to debug, and also, totally incompatible with other OSes.
+Time Machine is quite slow, hard to debug, and also, totally somewhat incompatible with other OSes.

 Let’s start with compatibility.